Regine Tugade: College career

 Tugade competes in the 60 m, 200 m, long jump, and triple jump for indoor events.
 For outdoor, she competes in the 100 m, 200 m, and long jump.
 Her best collegiate time in the 100 m is 11.84 at the Patriot League Championships.

 Tugade was excused for a week from the Naval Academy's six week training program for plebes to attend the 2016 Summer Olympics.
 She is the first Navy plebe to compete in the Olympics.

+Summer Olympics

 2016 Summer Olympics

 In 2016, Tugade competed in the Summer Olympics in Rio de Janeiro.
 She did not qualify for the 100 m dash—her time was 12.26—but she was able to use one of Guam's universality slots.
 She was one of five Guamanian athletes that participated in these Olympics.
 About the race, she said "I didn’t run my personal best, but I honestly felt like I ran my hardest and I felt like I performed well.
 It may not show time-wise, but despite coming straight from Plebe Summer, my body and my mentality feels like I pushed it to my limit".
 She also said she wants to participate at the 2020 Summer Olympics in Tokyo.

+2020 Summer Olympics

+At the Tokyo Olympics, she ran a time of 12.17 seconds in Heat 2 of the preliminary round, she finished fourth and did not advance to the next round.

+2024 Summer Olympics

+Tugade competed in the women's 100 metres event at the 2024 Summer Olympics, she ran a time of 12.02 seconds during the preliminary round and qualified for round 1 of the competition.
+She finished eighth in her Heat with a time of 11.87 seconds and did not progress to the semi-finals.